secureCodeBox/secureCodeBox/scanners/nmap/README.md

 - `-script` xx: Replace xx with the script name.
 Start the scan with the given script.
 - `--script` xx: Replace xx with a coma-separated list of scripts.
 Start the scan with the given scripts.

-## Development

-### Local setup

-1. Clone the repository `git clone git@github.com:secureCodeBox/secureCodeBox-v2-alpha.git`
-2. Ensure you have node.js installed
-   * On MacOs with brew package manager: `brew install node`

-### Parser Development

-1. Install the dependencies `npm install`
-2. Update the parser function here: `./parser/parser.js`
-3. Update the parser tests here: `./parser/parser.test.js`
-4. Run the test suite: `npm test`

-#### Basic scanner tests

-If you want to test sslyze localy you can use brew (only on macOS) to install it: `brew install nmap`